-Kathleen Paulsen enters her sixth season at the helm of the women's soccer program after being named the program's third head coach in February of 2013.
+Kathleen Paulsen enters her seventh season at the helm of the women's soccer program after being named the program's third head coach in February of 2013.

 Paulsen has garnered incredible levels of success taking the reigns of the program.
-In five seasons, she has an overall mark of 74-20-9 (.762) and has boasted four NAIA All-America honorable mentions, 15 NAIA Scholar-Athletes, 32 All-Sooner Athletic selections and has been named the SAC Coach of the Year in each of the last two seasons.
+In six seasons, she has an overall mark of 90-25-10 (.760) and has boasted an NAIA All-American, four honorable mentions, 20 NAIA Scholar-Athletes, 39 All-Sooner Athletic selections and has been named the SAC Coach of the Year twice.

-The 2017-18 SAC Coach of Character selection has guided the Golden Eagles to two appearances in the NAIA National Championships (2013, 2016) and has led the program to five consecutive appearances in the SAC tournament title match, grabbing a pair of tournament championships to accompany a pair of regular-season crowns (2015, 2016).
+The 2017-18 SAC Coach of Character selection has guided the Golden Eagles to three appearances in the NAIA National Championships (2013, 2016, 2018) and has led the program to six consecutive appearances in the SAC tournament title match, grabbing a pair of tournament championships to accompany a pair of regular-season crowns (2016, 2017).

 The Golden Eagles posted a watershed season in 2016, where Paulsen led the squad to a record number of victories (18), overall win percentage (.881) and the first-ever undefeated season in both the Sooner Athletic (9-0-0) and at Alumni Field (13-0-0) in program history.
 Additionally, JBU made an appearance in its fourth-consecutive SAC tournament championship appearance, earning its second title in four seasons with a 2-0 win over Science & Arts in front of the faithful at Alumni Field.